On learning about preons by Jogesh Pati and Abdus Salam

 Dear Prof. Dr. Jogesh Pati:

-Congratulations on a life of search and joy and discovery.
+Congratulations on a life of research and joy and discovery.
 You are a role model.
 And, I have been told by many, that we are never too old to learn something new.
 My latest challenge is here: https://81018.com/most-simple/

 In 2011 we began our study of hypothetical particles.
 Even at that time, we assumed that they were hypothetical because they were below the domains for measurement somewhere between the Planck scale and the CERN scale.
 We found the Planck scale by following Zeno in a walk deeper and deeper inside a tetrahedron and its octahedron.
 From our classroom models, it was about 45 steps to quantum fluctuations and 67 steps down to Max Planck’s laboratory which we considered excellent “intellectual beachfront property.”